THE 42nd ANNUAL CONFERENCE

 DISCLOSURE POLICY Disclosure information from faculty and all other persons in control of content will be provided to participants prior to the beginning of the educational activity.
 This activity received no commercial support.
 Exhibitors will not be present.

-SUBSTITUTION/CANCELLATION POLICY Substitutions may be made at any time without an additional charge.
+SUBSTITUTION/CANCELLATION POLICYSubstitutions may be made at any time without an additional charge.
 Refunds will be issued for all cancellations received before December 1.
 Should cancellation occur after December 1, a credit, not a refund, will be issued.
 A $150 administrative fee will be charged for all refunds and credits.
 No shows are subject to the full course fee.
 Cancellation/substitutions must be made in writing.
 Refunds or credits will not be issued once the conference has started.
 This course is subject to change and/or cancellation.

-SPECIAL SERVICES & DIETARY CONSIDERATIONS The Center staff will work to accommodate dietary requests received in writing at least one week prior to the conference.
+SPECIAL SERVICES & DIETARY CONSIDERATIONS The Center staff will work to accommodate dietary requests received in writing at least one month prior to the conference.
 To request reasonable accommodations for a disability, email Anna Echols (chg@akatravelteam.com) at least two weeks prior to the start of the conference.

 ADA/OEO NONDISCRIMINATION POLICY Cine-Med considers all applicants and program participants without regard to race, color, national origin, age, religious creed, sex or sexual orientation.
 Cine-Med is an Equal Opportunity Employer.
 Cine-Med does not discriminate on the basis of a disability in admissions, access to treatment, or employment in their programs and activities as identified in the American with Disabilities Act.
 Please let us know in advance if you require any accommodations.